A B2B Content Marketing Strategy That Works in 2025

 Now it’s time to start publishing!
 Here are a few best-practice tips to keep in mind as you create your content and execute your plan:

 No matter how great your content is, it won’t drive results unless it appears on search engine results pages.
 Be sure your marketing team conducts keyword research to find the topics and search terms most relevant to your industry and audience.
 Then, develop content around those topics using SEO best practices.
-Read our guide on building and refining your SEO strategy for more resources on this.
+Building and refining your SEO strategy works wonders in this scenario.

 The amount of data that websites, apps, and businesses are collecting about online behavior and customers is growing at an exponential rate.
-In fact, worldwide data consumption is expected to reach 174 zettabytes (that’s 21 zeros!) by 2024 — nearly double it’s 2021 rate.
+In fact, worldwide data consumption is expected to reach 180 zettabytes (that’s 21 zeros!) in 2025.

 Intelligent software can not only speed up the content production process and make it more efficient, but it can help you to make content that better serves the needs of your audience too.